How to write a bachelor thesis, step by step (proposal to defense)

 Step 8: Cite at scale, in one consistent style

 The non-negotiable rule is that every citation must be real and traceable.
 A reader, your supervisor, an examiner, should be able to take any reference in your list and find the actual paper.
-This matters more than ever because AI tools fabricate references that look completely real, with believable authors and a correctly formatted DOI that leads nowhere.
-One fake source can call your whole thesis into question, and "the AI gave it to me" is not a defence when your name is on the cover.
-Before any reference enters your draft, confirm the paper exists: search the title in Google Scholar, resolve the DOI at doi.org, and check the lead author publishes in the field.
-The full method is in how to check if a citation is real.
+Before any reference enters your draft, confirm it exists: search the title in Google Scholar, resolve the DOI at doi.org, and check the lead author publishes in the field.
+The full method is in how to check if a citation is real, and the evidence on how often machine-produced reference lists fail that check, including the failure that survives it, is on can AI write my research paper.

 Step 9: Format, proofread, and prepare for the defense